Faculty

 Alumni

 Our alumni are the heart of our program and the future of Indigenous genomics research in Canada (and globally).
-Now entering into it’s 5th year, SING Canada’s alumni count is over 50!
-Our program participants have gone on to complete their PhDs, are working in their communities, for provincial governments and in research labs across north America.
+After hosting our 5th workshop, SING Canada’s alumni count is now over 60!
+Some of our program participants have gone on to complete their PhDs and are working in their communities, for provincial governments and in research labs across North America.
+Others are still on their academic journey, and others have used the skills gained at the workshop and applied them to their workout outside of the field of genomics.

-In 2023 we will be adding an Alumni Hub to our website that will allow alumni to connect, access job postings and share updates.
+We are looking for funding to add an Alumni Hub to our website to allow alumni to connect, access job postings and share updates.
 We also hope to begin publishing about the program and will be looking for more ways for SING Canada participants to benefit from the program long after the week-long workshop.

 Loved the experience in the lab!
 Makes me want to go back to school and learn more about DNA and everything else we did in the labs!
 Rick’s presentation was amazing, talking about transgenerational inheritance of stress can affect the mother, fetus, and fetus’ ovum was something my mom always said but never in a scientific view.
 Deborah’s research is very intriguing and coming from the interest of the people, makes it that more special and genuine.
 Will be looking out for the paper to come!